 Understanding these distinct "finish lines" from Universal Analytics provides the perfect context for appreciating the shift to GA4's more dynamic and flexible approach to measuring what truly matters to your business.

 The switch from Universal Analytics to Google Analytics 4 was more than an update; it was a complete architectural rebuild.
-At the heart of this transformation was the move from rigid, session-based 'Goals' to a far more flexible, user-focused model built around 'Conversions'.
+At the heart of this transformation was the move from rigid, session-based 'Goals' to a far more flexible, user-focused model built around 'key events'.
+Google first called these "conversions," then renamed them to "key events" in 2024.

 This change was driven by the need for a truer, more complete picture of the modern customer journey, which is anything but linear.